marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_029.png)

-{jit.gl.pass}' FX ***ssao*** is the simplest ambient occlusion implementation available in max.
+{jit.gl.pass}' FX ***ssao*** is the most straightforward ambient occlusion implementation available in max.
 It is controlled by three parameters: amnt, intensity, and radius.
 I like to leave "intensity" at 1, and play around with the other two parameters, but i invite you to explore the settings further.
 "Amnt" controls the amount of obscurance, and radius sets the distance to search for occluders.
 Although simple, ssao is my first choice because it's not demanding in terms of computing resources, and with a bit of tweaking, it can make miracles.

 > [!TIP]
 > Try to cascade three ssao FXs with decreasing radius.
 I find this configuration to be the best, as it delivers near-surface details but also reacts to distant occluders.